-Karela nu shaak is simply a side dish or sabji where chopped karela or bitter gourd is stir fried till done.
+Karela nu shaak is simply a Gujarati style side dish, sabji or shaak as we call it.
+Chopped karela or bitter gourd is stir fried till done with spices.
 One can cook it with potatoes or cashew nuts.
 I chose to prepare it with cashew nuts and raisins.
-After the karela are cooked, jaggery is added to make it into a delicious, lip smacking sweet and bitter shaak, sabji or side dish that is usually enjoyed with hot rotlis or phulkas, any other sabji/shaak and tuvar dal.
+After the karela are cooked, jaggery is added to make it into a delicious, lip smacking sweet and bitter shaak that is usually enjoyed with hot rotlis or phulkas, any other sabji/shaak and tuvar dal.
 I’ve used the description of karela nu shaak as delicious and lip smacking.
 These are the words that hubby uses to describe it.
-He loves karela or bitter gourd and I’m not a fan of it.
+He loves karela or bitter gourd but I’m not a fan of it.

 What are Gourds?

 There are two descriptions of gourd.
 One is the plant belonging to the Cucurbitaceae family which are herbaceous tendril bearing vines.
 Gourds also refers to the large fleshy fruits with or without hard skin that grow on these climbing or trailing plants.